 - The Student Self-Assessment is the sole property of ASHT and scores are confidential.
 Individual results will only be shared with the test taker.

 - The Student e-Community is an online community where students can connect with one another while sharing and exchanging information.
-Whether you are interested in learning more about the field of hand therapy, have questions regarding student clinical experiences, expectations and career development and or would like to discuss issues related to a future in the specialized field of hand therapy, this community forum is for you.
+Whether you are interested in learning more about the field of hand and upper extremity therapy, have questions regarding student clinical experiences, expectations and career development and or would like to discuss issues related to a future in the specialized field of hand and upper extremity therapy, this community forum is for you.

 Additional Student Learning Resources